-1.8.
+1.9.
 Existing Structures

-- 1.8.1.
+- 1.9.1.
 Demolition and shoring of any part of an existing structure are not within the scope of work that is provided by either the fabricator or the erector.
-Such demolition and shoring shall be performed in a timely manner so as not to interfere with or delay the work of the fabricator or the erector. - 1.8.2.
+Such demolition and shoring shall be performed in a timely manner so as not to interfere with or delay the work of the fabricator or the erector. - 1.9.2.
 Protection of an existing structure and its contents and equipment, so as to prevent damage from normal erection processes, is not within the scope of work that is provided by either the fabricator or the erector.
-Such protection shall be performed in a timely manner so as not to interfere with or delay the work of the fabricator or the erector. - 1.8.3.
+Such protection shall be performed in a timely manner so as not to interfere with or delay the work of the fabricator or the erector.

+- 1.9.3.
 Surveying or field dimensioning of an existing structure is not within the scope of work that is provided by either the fabricator or the erector.
-Such surveying or field dimensioning, which is necessary for the completion of the approval documents and fabrication, shall be performed and furnished to the fabricator in a timely manner so as not to interfere with or delay the work of the fabricator or the erector. - 1.8.4.
+Such surveying or field dimensioning, which is necessary for the completion of the approval documents and fabrication, shall be performed and furnished to the fabricator in a timely manner so as not to interfere with or delay the work of the fabricator or the erector. - 1.9.4.
 Abatement or removal of hazardous materials is not within the scope of work that is provided by either the fabricator or the erector.
 Such abatement or removal shall be performed in a timely manner so as not to interfere with or delay the work of the fabricator or the erector.

-1.9.
-Means, Methods and Safety of Erection
+1.10.
+Means, Methods, and Safety of Erection

-1.9.1.
-The erector shall be responsible for the means, methods and safety of erection of the structural steel frame.

-1.9.2.
-The structural engineer of record shall be responsible for the structural adequacy of the design of the structure in the completed project.
-The structural engineer of record shall not be responsible for the means, methods and safety of erection of the structural steel frame.
-See also Sections 3.1.4 and 7.10.
+- 1.10.1.
+The erector shall be responsible for the means, methods, and safety of erection of the structural steel frame. - 1.10.2.
+The structural engineer of record (SER) shall be responsible for the structural adequacy of the design of the structure in the completed project.
+The SER shall not be responsible for the means, methods, and safety of erection of the structural steel frame.
+See also Section 7.10.